How Much Is India Spending to Keep the Economy Going?

 The Keynesian Multiplier Effect

-The Keynesian multiplier effect expounds an increase in private consumption expenditure or net government spending increases the total Gross Domestic Product (GDP) by a higher quantum than the amount of spending or expenditure.
+The Keynesian multiplier effect expounds that an increase in private consumption expenditure or net government spending increases the total Gross Domestic Product (GDP) by a higher quantum than the amount of spending or expenditure.

 This is just what the doctor ordered.
 We shall now look into some of the spending parameters: